sgmoh/s.s/RENDER_DEPLOYMENT_GUIDE.md

 - [Discord.js Guide](https://discordjs.guide/)
 - [OpenAI API Documentation](https://platform.openai.com/docs/api-reference)

-With these steps, your Discord Love Bot will be deployed to Render and ready to use!
+With these steps, your Sage and Salman bot will be deployed to Render and ready to use!